5 Marines killed in California aircraft crash identified - NewsBreak

 - Cpl.
 Nathan E. Carlson, 21, of Winnebago, Illinois, a Tiltrotor Crew Chief

 - Cpl.
-Seth D. Rasmuson, 21, of Johnson County, Wyoming, a Tiltrotor Crew Chief
+Seth D. Rasmuson, 21, of Johnson, Wyoming, a Tiltrotor Crew Chief

 - Capt.
 John J. Sax, 33, of Placer, California, an MV-22B Pilot